 First Gas Analysis and Response

-As soon as practicable and no later than 1 hour after the Provisional Nominations Deadline, First Gas will analyse each Shipper’s Provisional NQs and either approve each NQ or such lesser NQ as it shall determine [via OATIS].
+As soon as practicable and no later than 1 hour after the Provisional Nominations Deadline, First Gas will analyse each Shipper’s Provisional NQs and either approve or curtail each NQ via OATIS.

-As soon as practicable and no later than 1 hour after the Changed Provisional Nominations Deadline, First Gas will analyse each Shipper’s Changed Provisional NQs and either approve each NQ or such lesser NQ as it shall determine [via OATIS].
+As soon as practicable and no later than 1 hour after the Changed Provisional Nominations Deadline, First Gas will analyse each Shipper’s Changed Provisional NQs and either approve or curtail each NQ via OATIS.

-No later than 1 hour after each Intra-Day Nomination Deadline, First Gas will analyse each Shipper’s Intra-Day NQs and either approve each NQ or such lesser NQ as it shall determine [via OATIS].
-In determining whether to approve any Intra-Day NQ greater than:
+No later than 1 hour after each Intra-Day Nomination Deadline, First Gas will analyse each Shipper’s Intra-Day NQs and either approve or curtail each NQ via OATIS.
+First Gas will give precedence to other Shippers’ Changed Provisional NQs (except to the extent they have been reduced in an Intra-Day Cycle) in determining whether to approve any Intra-Day NQ greater than:

-the most recent Intra-Day NQ for the relevant Day; or
+the most recently approved Intra-Day NQ for the relevant Day; or

-the Shipper’s Changed Provisional NQ,
+the Shipper’s Changed Provisional NQ.

-First Gas will give precedence to other Shippers’ Changed Provisional NQs (except to the extent they have been reduced via Intra-Day NQs).

-Each NQ First Gas approves pursuant to section 4.19, 4.20 or 4.21 will be a Shipper’s Approved NQ (and, therefore, DNC) for the relevant point and Day.
+Subject to section 4.22(a), any decreased NQ requested by a Shipper will be automatically approved.
+Each NQ First Gas approves pursuant to section 4.17, 4.18 or 4.19 will be a Shipper’s Approved NQ (and, therefore, DNC) for the relevant point and Day.

-Subject to section 4.24, in determining the amounts of Shippers’ NQs to approve pursuant to sections 4.19, 4.20 and 4.21, First Gas will have regard to:
+In determining the amounts of Shippers’ NQs to approve pursuant to sections 4.17, 4.18 and 4.19, First Gas will have regard to:

 the Available Operational Capacity (including where the capacity of a Delivery Point is temporarily reduced for any reason);